azvoleff/so-simple-theme/_posts/2014-05-05-filtering-landsat-with-teamlucc.md

 re-download existing files unless the existing files do not match the files available on ESPA.

+**Note the below code is not working as of 7/1/2014 due to changes in the ESPA download system.
+I will update this post when the code is working again**

 {% highlight r %}
 espa_download('azvoleff@example.com', '272014-114611', 'D:/ESPA_Downloads')